-As people continue to discuss and debate on different courses of action and how things could have been handled better based on their gut feeling, data analytics -backed with solid research and evidence, throws light on insights that often go unnoticed.
-From the above sections, we see that the lockdown decision was fruitful as far numbers are concerned.
+As people continue to discuss and debate on different courses of action and how things could have been handled better based on their gut feeling, data science and analytics -backed with solid research and evidence, throws light on insights that often go unnoticed.
+From the above sections, we see that the lockdown decision was fruitful as far as numbers are concerned.
 We were successful in converting the exponential growth to almost linear and it also stopped the spread in many of the states as well.
 And now that the lockdown orders have been relaxed in some states, preparing for “Unlocking Phase-1” from 8th June, people have slowly begun stepping out of the houses and are looking to resume their usual activities.
 The curve of confirmed cases will be steep as we anticipate, but the high recovery rate should keep the number of active cases under control.

 The number of reported new confirmed cases are taking a spike almost every other passing day after the lockdown has been waived off, but as this lockdown at least provided us with time to be prepared for dealing with this pandemic, the recovery rate has reached more than 60% in the nation which has only been possible because of all the front line warriors fighting for us to be safe.
 We Salute them and hope that in the coming month or two, the situation will be better and the number of active cases will go down.
 In the best interest of our fellowmen, it is highly recommended that everyone stays home, stay safe and follow the rules for their own and the society’s well being.